redmod-team/profit/doc/run_system.rst

 The default components of *proFit* are implemented using the same decorators and one of the default components, the *JSON Postprocessor* is given in listing 1.
-The *post* method is the main method which is called to process the simualtion’s output while *handle\_config* is used to process the *post*-section of the config file.
-An example of this *post*-section where the *JSON Postprocessor* was selected is given in listing 2.
+The *retrieve* method is the main method which is called to process the simualtion’s output.
+An example of the configuration of the *JSON Postprocessor* is given in listing 2.

 ::

     from profit.run import Postprocessor

-    @Postprocessor.register('json')
-    class JSONPostprocessor(Postprocessor):
+        @Postprocessor.wrap("json", config=dict(path="stdout"))
+        def JSONPostprocessor(self, data):
-        """ Postprocessor to read output from a JSON file
+            """Postprocessor to read output from a JSON file

             - variables are assumed to be stored with the correct key and able to be converted immediately
             - not extensively tested
             """
-        def post(self, data):
             import json

-            with open(self.config['path']) as f:
+            with open(self.path) as f:
                 output = json.load(f)
             for key, value in output.items():
+                if key in data.dtype.names:
                     data[key] = value

 *Listing 1: Registering a Postprocessor with the identifier json, to read simulation output in the JSON file format.
 Part of the default components of proFit* [proFit]_.

 ::

     run:
+        runner:
             post:
                 class: json
                 path: simulation_output.json
     include: path/to/my_custom_json_postprocessor.py

 *Listing 2: The post-section of the YAML-configuration file to select the JSON Postprocessor defined in listing 1.*

+To reduce
-Usually a user shouldn’t have to create a custom *Worker*, but to reduce the overhead for a simulation or for testing purposes it might be beneficial to let the *Worker* call a *Python* function directly instead of starting a simulation via a system call.
-An example for a *Worker* subclass, which uses a simple function instead of a complicated simulation, is given in listing 3, using the *wrap*-decorator discussed earlier to reduce the necessary code overhead (see listing 4 for the corresponding configuration).
+the overhead for a simulation or for testing purposes it might be beneficial to let the *Worker* call a *Python* function directly instead of starting a simulation via a system call.
+An example for a *Worker* subclass, which uses a python function instead of an executable, is given in listing 3, using the *wrap*-decorator discussed earlier to reduce the necessary code overhead (see listing 4 for the corresponding configuration).